theng23/UA_DATA_ENGINEER_ASSESSMENT/README.md

 3. Normalise whitespace and casing

-**Idea:** Standardize all categorical columns to UPPER case with trimmed whitespace to ensure consistent joining and grouping downstream.
+**Idea:** Standardize all categorical columns to Initcap case with Trimmed whitespace to ensure consistent joining and grouping downstream.

 <details>